Updated: 3rd of April, 2020

 Bitcoin a year and a half ago was $18,000.
 Today it’s around $11,000.
 There are thousands of cryptocurrencies with their own stores of value and we all are hoping to invest as it goes up.

-This is because how much money you earn based off the value of the bitcoin really depends on how much bitcoin you have in the first place.
-I’m not saying the value doesn’t change, I’m saying what’s more important is getting more of the base quantity since this impacts everything else.
+This is because how much money you earn is based off how much crypto you have in the first place.

 Buying cryptocurrency directly is still one of the easiest and safest ways to secure the most cryptocurrency for your dollar.